lucasdpau/twitclone/README.md

 # twitclone
-This is a Twitter clone that I made to practice my development and coding skills.
+This is a Twitter clone I built for practice and learning, using Django and SQLite.

-The main features I want to replicate are making accounts, creating posts, replying to posts, and liking posts.

-I also implemented hashtags, and the ability to follow other users.
-There is an option to delete posts if you are the author.

-Liking/unliking posts is done with AJAX.
+### Functionality:
+* Create a customized profile for yourself, including biography, location and a selection of profile pictures.
+* Write, delete, like and 'retweet' posts
+* Add hashtags to your posts, and browse other posts based on their hashtags